Rinzyy/vibecalmer/CONTRIBUTING.md

 ## License

-By contributing to VibeDown, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to VibeCalmer, you agree that your contributions will be licensed under the project's MIT License.

 ## Questions?